Big-Brain-Coders/AniMoo/README.md

 Second, download a copy of [AniMoo](https://github.com/Big-Brain-Coders/AniMoo).

-Third, open up your terminal/command prompt and cd into the app directory of the Minerva Medical copy you had just downloaded and install the necessary libraries by invoking meteor npm install:
+Third, open up your terminal/command prompt and cd into the app directory of the AniMoo copy you had just downloaded and install the necessary libraries by invoking meteor npm install:

 ```